danielobyrne/catalystcloud-docs-historical/source/images/uploading-image.rst

 **************************
 ..
 Warning::

-  If the Image you are trying to upload is larger than 500MB you **must** use the OpenStack CLI to upload it to the cloud.
+  If a local image you are trying to upload is larger than 500MB you **must** use the OpenStack CLI to upload it to the cloud.
 This is due to a cap being placed on the dashboard.

 Ensure that you have the OpenStack command line tools